 Content Machine by Dan Norris

-I bought this book because it had a foreword from Neil Patel.
-For those that don’t know, Neil Patel is one of the world’s leading authorities in SEO.
+I’m going to be honest and admit that I bought this book because it had a foreword from Neil Patel.
+For those who don’t know who he is, Neil Patel is one of the world’s leading authorities in SEO.

-Some of the previous books that I read about obtaining traffic through blogging have been a bit sketchy, therefore when I found a book with Patel’s approval, I knew that it must be good.
+Some of the previous books that I’ve read about obtaining traffic through blogging have been a bit sketchy.
+So, when I found a book with Patel’s approval, I knew that it must be good.

 On the front cover, I love how the author, Dan Norris, noted, ‘Use content marketing to build a seven-figure business with zero advertising.’

 The best thing about that sentence is that he said ‘zero advertising.’

 Typically, I hear people say that content marketing, SEO, getting the top of Google, etc., is all free traffic.

 Let’s be clear; there is no such thing as free traffic!